 The Dutch, an unlikely player in this domestic clash, had decided to join the conflict on the side of the Parliamentarians after identifying them as the most likely victors.
 The Royalists – long time allies of the Dutch – considered this decision a betrayal and set about punishing their former friends by raiding Dutch shipping lanes in the English Channel.

-By 1651 however, things were not going well for Charles and his Royalist forces.
-After a series of successful battles, Cromwell had pushed Charles' army back to their last stronghold of Cornwall, whilst the Royalist navy had been forced back to the tiny Isles of Scilly.
+By 1651 however, things were not going well for the Royalist forces.
+After a series of successful battles, Cromwell had pushed their army back to their last stronghold of Cornwall, whilst the Royalist navy had been forced back to the tiny Isles of Scilly.

 The Dutch, seeing an opportunity to recoup some of their losses from the Royalist raids, immediately sent a fleet of twelve warships to the Isles of Scilly to demand reparations.
 After receiving no satisfactory answer from the Royalists, the Dutch Admiral Maarten Tromp subsequently declared war on the Isles of Scilly on the 30th March 1651.

 Interestingly, there are conflicting accounts over whether or not Tromp actually had the authority to declare war on the Isles of Scilly.
 Some argue that Tromp had been given the authority prior to setting out, whilst others argue that he carried out a blockade of the islands whilst waiting for his government’s approval.
 Regardless of the specifics, three months later in June 1651 Cromwell‘s forces under the command of Admiral Robert Blake forced the Royalist fleet to surrender and the Isles of Scilly reverted to Parliamentarian control.
 The Dutch fleet subsequently sailed home, albeit forgetting to declare peace on the poor little Isles of Scilly!